lovetodream/lovetodream/README.md

 ### Hi 👋

 I'm Timo and I work on various open source projects.
 I started contributing to open source in 2020.
-At the moment my focus is on wolf, a powerful tool to help developers make better apps faster.
+At the moment I am focusing on privacy focused tools, which are mainly SDKs for user facing products.

 <!--
 **TimoZacherl/timozacherl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.